Follow TV Tropes

 • Nickelodeon fighting games:

 • Super Brawl, a Flash-based game on Nickelodeon's website, is a simplified Street Fighter clone featuring a cast of Nick characters.
-Of all characters, SpongeBob SquarePants is the shotoclone; he has a bubble hadoken, an uppercut, and a hurricane kick.
+Of all characters, SpongeBob SquarePants is the shotoclone; he has a bubble Hadoken, an uppercut, and a Hurricane Kick.
 He's even dressed up like Ryu!
-The next game had two playable SpongeBobs, with the main one having a more comical moveset and "Classic SpongeBob" remaining a shoto.
+The next game had two playable SpongeBobs, with the main one having a more comical moveset and "Classic SpongeBob" remaining a Shoto.

-• Nickelodeon All-Star Brawl, which is more inspired by Super Smash Bros., also has SpongeBob as a shoto.
+• Nickelodeon All-Star Brawl, which is more inspired by Super Smash Bros., also has SpongeBob as a Shoto.
 This time, he keeps a balance between his more comical aspects and the traditional shoto elements.
-He has a Bubble Gun projectile for his neutral special, two types of uppercuts (his up strong uses a karate glove, and his up special uses his Hydrodynamic Spatula), and three types of hurricane kicks (his light dash is a Spin Attack, his heavy dash is a kick, and his down special is a move that lunges forward).
+He has a Bubble Gun projectile for his neutral special, two types of uppercuts (his up strong uses a karate glove, and his up special uses his Hydrodynamic Spatula), and three types of Hurricane Kicks (his light dash is a Spin Attack, his heavy dash is a kick, and his down special is a move that lunges forward).

-• Rival Schools
+• Rival Schools:

-• The Trope Maker is the Street Fighter series itself.
-Ryu and Ken began purely as headswaps, and although rather more lethal, Akuma's style is not far from their own.
-Dan, who is considered a Joke Character, tends to at least share Ryu and Ken's basic techniques; although his specials are different, they tend to fit the fireball/uppercut/special-kick roles.
+• Ryu and Ken began purely as headswaps and introduced all the staple moves and attributes of the archetype.
+As the series continued, more and more fighters were introduced who iterate on the template.
+Akuma's style is not far from Ryu and Ken's but with more of Glass Cannon angle, having way more options and aggression than the norm while being frailer to compensate.
+Dan, who is considered a Joke Character, has similar basic techniques but that are all laughably inept in execution.
 Sakura may or may not be a Ryu-type; her unusual permutations of Ryu's special moves (and some different basic moves) shift her away from the model, but how different she is varies from game to game.

 • Gouken from Street Fighter IV is a subversion.
-Despite being the one who trained Ryu and Ken and practicing the same martial art as them and Akuma, his actual play style is very different.
+Despite being the one who trained Ryu and Ken and practicing the same martial art as them and Akuma, his actual playstyle is very different.
 His Hadoken can be fired at different angles, his "Shoryuken" input is a horizontal dashing punch that travels through projectiles, and his Hurricane Kick travels straight upward.
 He can only use the Shoryuken proper as a Super Combo or Ultra Combo.

 • Super Smash Bros.: